-The NYDPS shall issue a written statement that identifies the relevant Public Policy Requirements driving transmission needs and explains why it has identified the transmission needs driven by Public Policy Transmission NeedsRequirements for which transmission solutions will be requested evaluated by the ISO.
-The statement shall also explain why transmission solutions to other suggested transmission needs should not be requested evaluated.
-The NYDPS' statement identifying the transmission needs for which transmission solutions will be evaluated by the ISO may also provide additional criteria for the evaluation of transmission solutions and non-transmission projects, and the type of analyses that it will request from the ISO.
+The NYDPS shall issue a written statement that identifies the relevant Public Policy Requirements driving transmission needs and explains why it has identified the Public Policy Transmission Needs for which transmission solutions will be requested by the ISO.
+The statement shall also explain why transmission solutions to other suggested transmission needs should not be requested.
+The NYDPS' statement may also provide additional criteria for the evaluation of transmission solutions and non-transmission projects, and the type of analyses that it will request from the ISO.

-If the NYDPS does not identify any transmission needs driven by Public Policy

-Requirements, it will provide confirmation of that conclusion to the ISO, and the ISO shall not request solutions.
-The ISO shall post the NYDPS' statement on the ISO's its website.
+If the NYDPS does not identify any transmission needs driven by Public Policy Requirements, it will provide confirmation of that conclusion to the ISO, and the ISO shall not request solutions.
+The ISO shall post the NYDPS' statement on the ISO's website.